enriquepablo/terms/README.rst

   ``Person1`` would be equivalent to something like "for all x, x is a person and x...".
-  ``LoveVerb1`` would be equivalent to something like "for all x, a x is a love and x...".
+  ``LoveVerb1`` would be equivalent to something like "for all x, a x is a verb, subverb of love, and x...".

 *  The design of the system is such that both adding new facts (with their consecuences)